 - 1 teaspoon baking soda

-- Add the remaining chocolate chips over the top and bake for 40 minutes, or until a toothpick inserted in the center of the bread comes out clean.
+- Add the remaining chocolate chips over the top and bake for 35 to 40 minutes, or until a toothpick inserted in the center of the bread comes out clean.

-- Remove from oven and let cool in pan for 10 minutes.
+- Remove from oven and let cool in the pan for 10 minutes.

-- Remove from loaf pan and set over a cooling rack to cool completely.
+- Remove the bread from the loaf pan and set it over a cooling rack to cool completely.

 - Cut and serve.